Eastpak: International expansion

 Eastpak's first export markets were in Asia, with early successes in Japan, Korea, Singapore, and the Philippines.

-Eastpak was first introduced onto the European market in 1986 by the Frenchman Kostia Belkin.
+Eastpak was first introduced to the European market in 1986 by the Frenchman Kostia Belkin.
 He met with Mark Goldman and Norman Jacobs in Boston, who convinced him to start distributing Eastpak products in Europe.
-Kostia then expanded distribution throughout France, then Switzerland, and other European countries from 1986 to 1995, soon followed by brands such as Airwalk or DCSHOES, which saw Eastpak tap different corners of the market.
+Belkin then expanded distribution throughout France, Switzerland, and other European countries from 1986 to 1995, a trend soon followed by other brands such as Airwalk and DCSHOES.
 Thirty-five years later, although distributed worldwide, France is the largest market for the Eastpak brand.

+In 2021, Eastpak relaunched into the US market through their own e-commerce site.

 Products

 Eastpak’s product portfolio includes a wide range of shoulder bags, backpacks, duffel bags, travel gear and accessories.
 Available in a large range of styles, colors, prints, and fabrics.

 Travel gear

 Eastpak was also the first company to produce wheeled luggage for the consumer market.

 Since then, the company has significantly expanded its range of travel gear ranging from uncomplicated, single-volume holdalls to two and even four-wheeled trolleys with single or dual compartments, in a range of sizes from strict carry-on to standard carry-on and larger.
 Most styles integrate other design features such as adjustable shoulder straps, organizer pouches, laptop and multimedia sleeves, expansion zips and straps, “add-a-bag” loops and security lock rings.